 Creative Writing is a form of Writing where creativity is at the forefront of its purpose.
 Here the writer must use his imagination, creativity, and innovation to tell a story through strong written visuals.
-Creative Writing is probably one of the most challenging sections of the 11+ exams for many students.
-The reason is that you could not gather enough thoughts under the tight time constraints during the exam.
+Creative Writing is probably one of many students’ most challenging sections of the 11+ exams.
+The reason is that you could not gather enough thoughts under tight time constraints during the exam.

-Creative Writing for the 11 plus test is of two ways – either you are asked to write an original story for the given title or complete a continuous prose exercise in the same style of Writing.
+Creative Writing for the 11 plus test is of two ways – you are asked to write an original story for the given title or complete a continuous prose exercise in the same writing style.
 Both types of tasks will examine your ability to plan, create and then write in a structured manner using good vocabulary.

 Creative Writing is the main point of difference between most Grammar Schools’ tests and Independent Schools’ tests.
 Grammar School tests usually don’t include this section as their tests are of multiple-choice format.
 However, Independent secondary Schools do because humans mark the tests.

-This makes the Private schools’ test seem a little tougher than those of Grammar schools’.
+This makes the Private schools’ tests seem a little tougher than those of Grammar schools.